CornellLabofOrnithology/ebirdst/README.md

 remotes::install_github("CornellLabofOrnithology/ebirdst")
 ```

-The current version of `ebirdst` is designed for working with the eBird
+This version of `ebirdst` is designed to work with the eBird Status Data
-Status and Trends data products that make estimates for 2019, with
-visualizations being released on the web in December 2020, and data
-access being made available in August 2021. **Users are strongly
+Products estimated for the year 2020, with visualizations being released
+on the web in November 2021, and data access being made available in
-discouraged from comparing Status and Trends results between years due
+June 2022 **Users are strongly discouraged from comparing Status and
-to methodological differences between versions.** To request access to
+Trends results between years due to methodological differences between
-previous versions, please contact <ebird@cornell.edu>.
+versions.** If you have accessed and used previous versions and/or may
+need access to previous versions for reasons related to reproducibility,
+please contact <ebird@cornell.edu> and your request will be considered.

 ## Data access

-As of July 2021, data access is now granted through a Access Request
+Data access is granted through an Access Request Form at:
-Form at: <https://ebird.org/st/request>.
-Access with this form generates
+<https://ebird.org/st/request>.
+Access with this form generates a key to
-a key to be used with this R package and is provided immediately (as
+be used with this R package and is provided immediately (as long as
-long as commercial use is not requested).
-Our terms of use have been
+commercial use is not requested).
+Our terms of use have been designed to
-updated to be more permissive in many cases, particularly academic and
+be quite permissive in many cases, particularly academic and research
-research use.
-When requesting data access, please be sure to carefully
+use.
+When requesting data access, please be sure to carefully read the
-read the terms of use and ensure that your intended use is not
+terms of use and ensure that your intended use is not restricted.
-restricted.
-Data are no longer publicly available via AWS, aside from an
-example dataset.

 After completing the Access Request Form, you will be provided a Status
 and Trends access key, which you will need when downloading data.
 To
 store the key so the package can access it when downloading data, use
 the function `set_ebirdst_access_key("XXXXX")`, where `"XXXXX"` is the
-access key provided to you.
+access key provided to you. **Restart R after setting the access key.**

 ## Citation